mars0i/popco2/doc/sims/bali/initialnts1.md

 For anyone other than Marshall who's reading this: It's brainstorming.
 This is part of the process of gradually developing analogies that popco can use.
-Don't expect it to exhibit much order.
+Don't expect it to exhibit much order, make sense, etc.

 Page and chapter references are to *Perfect Order: Recognizing Complexity in Bali* by J. Stephen Lansing, Princeton University Press